acmutd/hackportal-docs/docs/deployment/vercel.md

 2. Create a new project and link it to your desired git repository.

 3. Add the following environment variables for Firebase and the Resume Upload Service Account.
 You can either create a new Firbase Project for your production environment or use the same project as your development environment.
+(We recommend creating a new project)

 If you like to refer back to how to set up your Firebase project, please refer to the [Firebase Setup](/docs/category/setup-firebase) section.